adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 the sum can be uniquely decomposed into its components, a process known as **decompression**.
 Thus, a single JVP is enough to compute the nonzero coefficients of several columns at once.

+This specific example using JVPs corresponds to sparse forward-mode AD and is visualized in Figure 9, where all orthogonal columns have been colored in matching hues.
+By computing a single JVP with the vector $\mathbf{e}_1 + \mathbf{e}_2 + \mathbf{e}_5$,
+we materialize the sum of the first, second and fifth column of our Jacobian.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/sparse_ad.svg" class="img-fluid" %}
 <div class="caption">
     Figure 9: Materializing multiple orthogonal columns of a Jacobian in forward-mode.
 </div>

-This specific example using JVPs corresponds to sparse forward-mode AD and is visualized in Figure 9, where all orthogonal columns have been colored in matching hues.
-By computing a single JVP with the vector $\mathbf{e}_1 + \mathbf{e}_2 + \mathbf{e}_5$,
+A second JVP with the vector  $\mathbf{e}_3 + \mathbf{e}_4$ materializes the sum of the remaining columns.
-we materialize the sum of the first, second and fifth column of our Jacobian.
-Then, we assign the values in the resulting vector back to the appropriate Jacobian entries.
+We the assign the values in the resulting vectors back to the appropriate Jacobian entries.
 This final decompression step is shown in Figure 10.

 <div class="row mt-3">